How do Garnishments work?

 How Garnishments Affect Our Embedded Payroll System

-For Garnishments, you won't see these in GoCo but you can see them on the preview page just before you submit payroll (because this page generates after connecting with Gusto where the garnishment is stored).
+For Garnishments, you won't see these inside GoCo, but you can see them on the preview page just before you submit payroll.
+This is because the preview page generates after connecting with Gusto, where the garnishment data is securely stored.

-It's best practice to check this page before hitting submit for all payroll deductions and nuances and you can export this report for your records and reference later.
+💡 Best Practice: Always check the payroll preview page before hitting submit to catch all payroll deductions and nuances.
+You can also export this report for your records and future accounting reference.

 If you are needing support in adding or editing garnishments, reach out to our support team at support@goco.io